Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/writing_markdown.md

 If you are editing Markdown locally, we recommend using VSCode with the [`markdownlint` extension](https://github.com/DavidAnson/vscode-markdownlint).

-The custom configuration for `markdownlint` is contained in the file `.markdownlint.json` at the root of the [Axway-Open-Docs repository](https://github.com/Axway/axway-open-docs).
-To load this configuration by default, always open the root folder (`axway-open-docs`) in VSCode.
+The custom configuration for `markdownlint` is contained in the file `.markdownlint.json` at the root of the Axway repository.
+To load this configuration by default, always open the root folder of the repository in VSCode.

 ## Tips and tricks